malanb5/restaurant_manager_demo/readme.md

 # ShopMe

-A simple demo catalog web application with Google OAuth 2.0 query data using an SQL database
-API JSON endpoints for all catalog data
+Developed a content management system using the Flask framework in Python.
+Authentication is provided via OAuth and all data is stored within a PostgreSQL database.
+Created API JSON endpoints for all catalog data.

 Matt Bladek